sing-group/seda/seda-docs/source/operations.rst

 Base presence filtering
 -----------------------

-This operation allows filtering sequences based on the percentages of their bases (nucleotides or amino acids).
+This operation allows to filter sequences based on the percentages of their bases (nucleotides or amino acids).
 By using the configuration panel shown below, you can add one or more bases and specify their minimum and maximum percentages.
 Sequences with bases whose percentage of presence is outside the specified thresholds are removed.
 Moreover, if you specify several bases in a single row then the sum of each percentage is used for checking the thresholds.

 .. figure:: images/operations/base-presence-filtering/1.png
    :align: center